Doctor of Philosophy (Ph.D.)

 University of California, San Diego

-I am an Associate Professor in the English Department of Howard University.
-I earned my B.A. from Scripps Women's College and my Ph.D. in Literature from the University of California, San Diego.
+Emily MN Kugler, Ph.D. is an associate professor in the Department of English of Howard University.
+She earned my B.A. from Scripps Women's College and my Ph.D. in Literature from the University of California, San Diego.
+Her work touches on histories of enslavement, empire, literary/print networks, digital humanities, gender/queer studies, and games studies.

 Recent publications include: a pedagogical chapter on women's participation in British abolition in Robin Runia's (Xavier University of Lousiana) The Future of Feminist Eighteenth-Century Scholarship: Beyond Recovery (Routledge 2017); and a Special Issue of ABO: Interactive Journal for Women in the Arts, 1640-1830 on Camp in the 18th Century 9.1 (2019) co-edited with Dr. Ula Klein (University of Wisconsin-Osh Kosh).